 Easing = I refer to easing as mini gathering, gathering is taking place but it isn’t visible once you have sewn it into the garment.
 The majority of sleeves will use this method.

 Once the sleeve is ready, turn both the garment and sleeve RIGHT side facing out.
 I always have my garment and sleeve in front of me, so that I can check I am putting the sleeve into the correct armhole (we have all done it)!
-Remember a single notch is for the FRONT of the sleeve, a double notch is for the BACK of the sleeve – these notches should match notches / markings on the garment.
+Remember a single notch is for the FRONT of the sleeve, a double notch is for the BACK of the sleeve; these notches should match notches/markings on the garment.

 Position the sleeve against the garment, RIGHT sides of the fabric together and start by matching the underarm seams.
-In this example I have an underarm seam in the garment and sleeve, but you might have a pattern without a side seam in either the sleeve (such as a 2 piece sleeve) and / or garment.
+In this example I have an underarm seam in the garment and sleeve, but you might have a pattern without a side seam in either the sleeve (such as a 2 piece sleeve) or the garment.
 In this case you would need to match the markings together, these are normally shown as squares or large circles.

 Holding the matched seams together put your hand inside the garment so that you are working with the armhole facing you.
 Check out the corresponding YouTube tutorial (How To: Insert a Sleeve) for a detailed how to!